-Although we have participated in the annual counting process of inventory balances of the Group for 2016, which was held during August and September of 2016, we were not able to obtain inventory movement per items from the count date to the end of the year.
-Additionally, we were not able to observe the counting process of inventory balances for prior years, since the dates of annual inventory count were prior to our engagement acceptance dates.
-We also were unable to satisfy ourselves by alternative means concerning the quantity of inventory held as at December 31, 2016 and 2015, which were stated in the consolidated statement of financial position at AZN 58,089 thousand and AZN 41,069 thousand, respectively.
-As a result of this matter we were as well unable to determine whether any adjustment might have been found necessary in respect of recorded or unrecorded inventories, and the elements presented in the consolidated statement of comprehensive income, statement of changes in equity and cash flows.
+We were not able to observe the counting process of inventory balances as at December 31, 2017, since the date of year-end inventory count procedures performed by the Group was prior to our engagement acceptance date.
+We were also unable to satisfy ourselves by alternative means concerning the quantity of inventory held as at December 31, 2017 and December 31, 2016, which were stated in the consolidated statement of financial position at AZN 81,176 thousand and AZN 58,089 thousand, respectively.
+As a result of these matters, we were as well unable to determine whether any adjustment might have been found necessary in respect of recorded or unrecorded inventories, and the elements presented in the consolidated statement of comprehensive income, statement of changes in equity and cash flows.

-As described in Note 17 to the consolidated financial statements, as at December 31, 2016 the Group was not in compliance with certain covenants stipulated in the borrowing agreements signed with International Bank for Reconstruction and Development, BNP Paribas (Suisse) S.A., HSBC Bank plc, Credit Suisse AG, VTB Bank (the Republic of Austria), Cargill Financial Services International Inc., Ceska Sporitelna S.A. and Ceskoslovenska Obchodni S.A.
+As described in Note 17 to the consolidated financial statements, as at December 31, 2017 the Group was not in compliance with certain covenants stipulated in the borrowing agreements signed with International Bank for Reconstruction and Development, BNP Paribas (Suisse) S.A., Credit Suisse AG, VTB Bank (the Republic of Austria).